Family of victim in 'Rust' shooting demands Santa Fe County Sheriff's Office remove graphic video of her dying after being fatally injured, attorney letter says - KESQ

 During an interview on ABC’s “Good Morning America” Wednesday, Santa Fe County Sheriff Adan Mendoza defended releasing the material.
 “We’re in response to a public records request, where we’re required to release the information, and it was also an effort to be transparent in the investigation,” Mendoza said.

-The investigation is “nearing completion” he told ABC, adding his office is waiting on FBI analysis of firearm munitions, DNA prints, a report from the medical examiner, and some cell phone data analysis.
-His office is hoping this will wrap up in “weeks, and not months,” he told GMA.
+The investigation is “nearing completion” he told ABC, adding his office is waiting on FBI analysis of munitions, latent prints, DNA, a report from the medical examiner, and some cell phone data analysis.
+His office is hoping this will wrap up in “weeks and not months,” he told GMA.

 The-CNN-Wire